About Puerto Viejo

 Getting To Banana Azul

-Airport Arrival; First of all it is important you have a valid passport.
+Airport Arrival; First of all it is important you have a valid passport with less then 6 months before expiry date.
 You do not need a Visa to enter Costa Rica from most countries.
 If you are unsure, please contact the Costa Rica consulate or check here for an overview.

 Staying Overnight in San José